Men, Get Your Beard on During No Shave November

 The second purpose of No Shave November is to raise money to help patients of the Rapides Cancer Center afford transportation for treatment.
-Last year, No Shave November raised almost $4,000 for local patients.
-The Rapides Parish Sheriff’s Office, Alexandria Police Department, Pineville Police Department and Louisiana College baseball team were among those in the community who took part.
+In the first four years, No Shave November has raised $15,000 for local patients.
+The Rapides Parish Sheriff’s Office, Alexandria Police Department, Pineville Police Department, Louisiana College baseball team and LSU of Alexandria Athletics are among those in the community who have taken part.

 To participate in No Shave November, all you have to do is grow a beard, mustache or some other type of facial hair during the month of November.

 Women, and men who don’t want to grow facial hair, still have a way to participate.
 Rapides Regional Medical Center has “Buy a Beard” cards available for a donation to the Rapides Regional Auxiliary Cancer Fund.
 The cards allow the donor to write the name of a family member or friend who has battled cancer, or is currently battling cancer, on them.
 They can then be displayed on the donor’s place of business or work.
 To inquire about the “Buy a Beard” cards, (318) 769-3140.

 No Shave November begins on Nov.
 1. Post a picture of yourself to Rapides Regional Medical Center’s Facebook page or tag it at #RapidesNoShave.
 On Dec.
 1, post another picture with your facial hair.
 That’s it.